CPPM Procedure Chapter N: Vendor Complaints

 - Stage 2 – If the complaint is not resolved to the Complainant’s satisfaction through informal discussions with the accountable ministry, a Complainant may submit a formal complaint under the ministry’s Vendor Complaint Review Process.

-- Stage 3 – If the formal complaint is not resolved at the ministry level to the Complainant’s satisfaction, a Complainant may escalate its formal complaint to the Office of the Comptroller General.
+- Stage 3 – If the formal complaint is not resolved at the ministry level to the Complainant’s satisfaction, a Complainant may escalate its formal complaint to the Office of the Comptroller General within 30 business days of being notified of the result of the Stage 2 process.

 At the sole discretion of the Comptroller General, a formal complaint may be submitted by a Complainant directly to the Office of the Comptroller General without undertaking Stages 1 and 2.